TimurSharipovv/hyprland_dots/README.md

 ### Linux distribution

-As for now, this installer is only made for Arch and its-based distributions.
+As for now, this repository is only made for Arch and its-based distributions.
 Support of any other distributions is not planned yet.

 ### Device type